ajaygtm/Moneyballing-Bank-Marketing/prediction/README.md

 ### Note:
-Extensicve **R Code** for each model is provided separately in this folder.
+Complete **R Code** for each model is provided separately in this folder.